lukaszkutylowski/DiscountApp/README.md

 *Image shows private methods which is used by API method of PrintService class*
 ![alt text](/.readmeimages/image4.jpg)

-*Image shows example result of application execution*
+*Image shows example result of application execution*:

 ![alt text](/.readmeimages/image5.jpg)